-You’re on vacation, which means you’re in a mindset that allows for greater spending of money compared to normal life.
-Which means you’re looking for great places to shop ‘till you drop (do people still say that?).
+You’re on vacation, which means you’re in a mindset that allows for greater spending of money than normal life.
+This means you’re looking for great places to shop ‘till you drop (do people still say that?).
 Anyway, excuse us for contributing to its “bubble” status, but Tel-Aviv is pretty much the only city with anything unique regarding shopping.
 Unless you truly value cheap groceries, in that case, go straight to Rehovot.
-Oh, There’s also Eilat, where there’s no tax but that’s so. far. away.
+Oh, There’s also Eilat, where there’s no tax, but that’s so.
+Far. away.
 Anyway, here are the best places for shopping in Israel (they’re all in Tel Aviv).

 Azrieli Mall \\ Map

 So Azrieli is the basic go-to mall when in need.
 There’s some of everything: clothes, books, games, food.
-It’s not too fancy, but it’s big and you can surely spend a few hours walking around.
-There’s a cinema and 30 restaurants in the food section, and there are usually different activities on the roof.
+It’s not too fancy, but it’s big, and you can surely spend a few hours walking around.
+There are a cinema and 30 restaurants in the food section, and there are usually different activities on the roof.
 You can also pay to go up to the restaurant on the 49th floor and check out the city from above (way, way above).

 Dizengoff Street \\ Map

 Managed to escape from Dizengoff Center?
 Why not stroll along the adjacent street?
 It’s filled with restaurants both cheap and luxurious, boutique stores, and leads you straight to the Namal (The Port).
 It’s a wide and inviting street to stop and get a beer in the middle of the day.
 Take your time and soak in Tel Aviv.

 Sarona, built inside a preserved colony of templars, is basically a mall in village form.
 Every store or restaurant got its own little charming villa, and you’ll basically be walking around the green trees and grass, shopping away.
 There’s also a more traditional shopping center, which is mostly for food stalls from around the world.